 - Regularly cleaning and disinfecting objects and surfaces, such as cell phones, telephones, TV remotes, doorknobs, faucet handles, steering wheels, counters and tabletops.

 - Wash hands often and avoid touching your mouth, nose or face with unclean hands.

 - Eat well, drink lots of water and get rest to keep your immune system healthy.

 - Have a family emergency preparedness plan that includes care coverage and back-up support.

 - If you have underlying medical issues that put you in the high-risk category, avoid large public gatherings or other places outside the home.
 Limit your contact with others.
-Maintain a distance of 6’ from others where possible.
+Maintain a distance of six feet from others where possible.

-As new information becomes available, we will share that with our staff and clients.
+As new information becomes available, we will continue to provide resources and information.
 You can learn more here: https://www.cdc.gov/coronavirus/2019-ncov/index.html